 Letting technology do the thinking

-Millennials is the first generation to grow up with the internet.
+According to a recently conducted Bitcoin Era review, millennials is the first generation to grow up with the internet.
 They rely on technology to do almost everything whether it is watching movies (Netflix), shopping (Amazon), listening to music (Spotify) and socializing with friends (social media).
 This is a generation that has faith in the power of technology to solve their problems, and as such, technology will have to grow with them to continue to suit their needs and demands.

 Financial technology companies need to take advantage of this and develop their services to offer portfolio advice that has technological solutions.
 As it is becoming more common for financial companies in general to use AI and algorithms to decide where it’s most suitable to invest, using the same systems to develop tech investment tools that assist with personal investing could appeal to a whole new generation of investors.